An-Answer-tree/AVD2/README.md

 # accident_reason_answering
-### This repository is an official implementation of ADAPT: Action-aware Driving Caption Transformer, accepted by ICRA 2023.
+### This repository is an official implementation of CATS: CATS: Critical Adaptive Transformer for Self-driving Captions.
-Created by Bu Jin, Xinyu Liu, Yupeng Zheng, Pengfei Li, Hao Zhao, Tong Zhang, Yuhang Zheng, Guyue Zhou and Jingjing Liu from Institute for AI Industry Research(AIR), Tsinghua University.
+Created by Cheng Li, Keyuan Zhou, Tong Liu, Yu Wang, Mingqiao Zhuang, Kairui Ding and Hao Zhao from Institute for AI Industry Research(AIR), Tsinghua University.
 ### Our Project video is available at: